 The Pontine Islands

 Finally, the small cluster of islands off the coast of Lazio are known collectively as the Isole Pontine.
 Part of the Province of Latina, most of the Pontine Islands are uninhabited, save for Ponza and Ventotene.
 Like the nearby Circeo Park, Ponza and Ventotene are known for their wildlife and nature preserves, which make them a real getaway from the hustle and bustle of Rome (or crowded beaches).
-To read more about Ponza, check out The Independent’s article Ponza: Italy’s Secret.
+The Pontines are accessible by ferry from several coastal towns, primarily the port in Terracina.

 Inspired?
 Pin It!